TechyMT/creditsea-task/backend/README.md

 1. **Add new modules:**

-   - Use the [`@techymt/create-module`](https://www.npmjs.com/package/@techymt/create-module) package to generate new modules.
    - Define your models, controllers, services, and routes in the respective directories.

-2. **Modify the Mongoose models:**
+2. **Modify the PostgreSQL models:**

    - Update the schemas in `src/Models` to match your application's data structure.
-   - Ensure any new models are exported and used within your services.
+   - Ensure any new models are used within your services.

 ### Contributing